mit-dci/utxohunt/README.md

 Prefix all your OP_RETURNs with 6892 so it's easy to search for them.

 If you only grab a little bit of money and send an OP_RETURN, that's fine.
-If you manage to get some of the
+If you manage to get some of the bonus utxos and send OP_RETURNs, even better!
+If you want to get really fancy, try aggregating all your outputs into a single, higher value tx output.
+(Code left as excercise to the reader)